ecwws/lisabot/README.md

 	"source": "source_identifier",
 	"to": "originator_identifier",
 	"command": {
-		"id": "identifier (use the identifier from the request", "action": "info",
+		"id": "identifier (use the identifier from the request)", "action": "info",
 		"type": "user",
 		"map": {"field1": "data1", "field2": "data2"}